PoliticalGraveyard.com

 Duffy, John M. — of Keene, Cheshire County, N.H.
 Democrat.
 Member of New Hampshire state house of representatives from Keene 5th Ward; elected 1938.
 Presumed deceased.
 Burial location unknown.

 Duffy, Joseph H. — of Wheeling, Ohio County, W.Va.
 Democrat.
-Candidate for West Virginia state house of delegates from Ohio County, 1966; candidate in primary for West Virginia state senate 1st District, 1970.
+Candidate for West Virginia state house of delegates from Ohio County, 1966; candidate for West Virginia state senate 1st District, 1970.
 Still living as of 1970.

 Duffy, Joseph J. — also known as Joe Duffy — of Hornell, Steuben County, N.Y.
 Green.
 Candidate for mayor of Hornell, N.Y., 2005, 2009 (Green).
 Still living as of 2009.